 - Contact Details

-To understand the privileges against each Authorised Contact please do read through G4 – EMR and Nuclear RAB Settlement Authorisations.
+To understand the privileges against each Authorised Contact please do visit the Stakeholder Support – About My EMRS webpage and read through G4 – EMR and Nuclear RAB Settlement Authorisations.

 Primary Authority, Finance Authority, Operating Authority and Trading Contacts can submit amendments to registrations details via My EMRS.
 All amendments will be required to be approved by either a Finance Authority or a Primary Party Authority (this cannot be the same person who has submitted the amendment.
 This expands on the current external approval for amendments to Bank Account detail and reduces the risk of erroneous activity within My EMRS.